Biden set to meet with business leaders on vaccine mandate

 But a chorus of business leaders applaud Biden’s approach, saying it alleviates pressure for companies that wished to require vaccines but feared the stance would drive away workers.
 Nearly 11 million jobs remained unfilled at the end of July, a record high according to the Bureau of Labor Statistics.

-“This is actually quite a good thing for leveling the playing field,” Tim Boyle, chief executive of Columbia Sportswear, told the Wall Street Journal.
-“Companies like ourselves that want to have employees encouraged to the highest degree to get vaccinated — this is going to give us the ability to do that and not put our business at risk.”
+Columbia Sportswear has had drafts of vaccine mandates circulating through its corporate offices for months, chief executive Tim Boyle told The Post.
+But the Portland-based company was reluctant to take a stand on its own, lest it put some of its business “at risk,” he said.

+“Now with the federal government stepping in, that’s where we really felt comfortable and immediately put out a similar message to our employees,” Boyle said.

 Boyle is among the executives set to attend the meeting Wednesday.
 The group includes Disney CEO Bob Chapek, Microsoft president Brad Smith and Walgreens Boots Alliance CEO Roz Brewer.
-Kaiser Permanente CEO Greg Adams and Madeline Bell, chief executive of the Children’s Hospital of Philadelphia also are attending, as well as William Tate, president of Louisiana State University.
-All have already taken some steps to require vaccinations among their employees, and many are in the midst of expanding their rules in the wake of Biden’s order.
+Kaiser Permanente CEO Greg Adams and Madeline Bell, chief executive of the Children’s Hospital of Philadelphia, also are attending, as is William Tate, president of Louisiana State University.
+All have either taken some steps to require vaccinations among their employees, or are in the midst of implementing rules in the wake of Biden’s order.

-Disney, Columbia Sportswear, Walgreens and Kaiser Permanente did not immediately respond to requests from The Post.
+Disney, Walgreens and Kaiser Permanente did not immediately respond to requests for comment from The Post.

 Some corporations, including McDonald’s, Delta Air Lines and Tyson Foods, had already pushed though vaccination mandates in some form prior to Biden’s announcements last week, which also required vaccinations for federal workers and for employees at most health care facilities that accept Medicare or Medicaid funding.